YarDog4/Hitachi_1/README.md

 When asking for an article to be categorized, for the most accurate experience, ensure your inputs are descriptive and well-formed, as very short or vague articles may return lower-quality matches.

+The application is pretty intuitive, and there are descriptions for what everything does throughout the application.
+Additionally, there will be a video as an additional resource for users

 🌟We hope you enjoy our application!🌟